Bitcadia/Bitcadia/docs/About.md

 Moderators are here to ensure lies, untruths, and misinformation are quickly and profitably rebutted.
 They are the work horses of Bitcadia, the detectives, the internet sleuths, the people who take the publishers to task.
-The look at all of the claims with the largest collateral to the most honest judges and decide to do the research and claim their prize.
+They look at all of the claims with the largest collateral to the most honest judges and decide to do the research and claim their prize.